USA Weekend

-USA Weekend was an American weekend newspaper magazine owned by the Gannett Company.
-Structured as a sister publication to Gannett's flagship newspaper USA Today and distributed in the Sunday editions of participating local newspapers, it was at its peak the country's second-largest national magazine supplement (behind Parade) and was distributed to more than 800 newspapers nationwide.
+USA Weekend was an American weekend newspaper magazine published from 1953 to 2014.

+Founded as Family Weekly, it was purchased in 1985 by the Gannett Company, which turned it into a sister publication to Gannett's flagship newspaper USA Today and distributed it in the Sunday editions of participating local newspapers, At its peak, USA Weekend was the country's second-largest national magazine supplement (behind Parade) and was distributed to more than 800 newspapers nationwide.
+Gannett ceased publication after the December 28, 2014, issue, citing a decline in print advertising and a company effort to minimize duplicative offerings.

 Overview

-The publication was incorporated as Family Weekly, a supplement started in 1953.
-By the mid-1980s, the magazine was carried in 362 newspapers nationwide for a total circulation of 12.8 million copies, making it the third-largest weekly magazine in the U.S., ranking behind its main competitor Parade (owned since 1976 by Advance Publications, which sold it to Athlon Media Group in 2014) and TV Guide.
+The publication was incorporated in 1953 as Family Weekly, a weekend magazine intended for distribution with newspapers.
+By the mid-1980s, it was carried in 362 newspapers nationwide for a total circulation of 12.8 million copies, making it the third-largest weekly magazine in the U.S., ranking behind its main competitor Parade (owned since 1976 by Advance Publications, which would sell it to Athlon Media Group in 2014) and TV Guide.

-The Gannett Company purchased the supplement from CBS, Inc. on February 21, 1985.
-When the sale was finalized later that spring, Gannett renamed the publication USA Weekend and designated 1985 as its founding year for promotional purposes and anniversary observances.
-Most of the newspapers that Gannett owned soon carried USA Weekend within their Sunday editions as their default magazine supplement.
+The Gannett Company purchased the magazine from CBS, Inc. on February 21, 1985.
+After the sale was finalized later that spring, Gannett renamed it USA Weekend and designated 1985 as its founding year for promotional purposes and anniversary observances.
+Most of the newspapers that Gannett owned soon carried USA Weekend within their Sunday editions as their default weekend magazine.

 USA Weekend focused its articles on social issues, entertainment personalities and pop culture, health, food reviews and recipes, and travel.
-In addition to Parade, USA Weekend also competed alongside some Sunday magazines published for individual newspapers in select U.S. cities such as The New York Times Magazine.
-The magazine provided Newspaper In Education classroom guides to partner newspapers, for use by teachers to provide educational material for students.
+In addition to Parade, USA Weekend also competed alongside some Sunday magazines published for certain newspapers, such as The New York Times Magazine.
+The magazine also provided some newspapers with "Newspaper in Education" classroom guides for use by teachers.